daryllxd/lifelong-learning/programming/ruby/rails/app/controllers/rest-rails-4-way.md

         end
     end

 We want to have a `retract` action that shows a form.
-Since this is not the same as destroy, it has to have its own path. (`/auctions/3/bids/5/retract`) and `link_to "Retract", retract_bid_path(auction, bid)` are now valid.
+Since this is not the same as destroy, it has to have its own path. (`/auctions/3/bids/5/retract`) and `link_to 'Retract', retract_bid_path(auction, bid)` are now valid.

-Mapping to a different controller: User the `:controller` option to map a resources to a different controller than the one it would do so by default. `resources :photos, controller: "images"`.
+Mapping to a different controller: User the `:controller` option to map a resources to a different controller than the one it would do so by default. `resources :photos, controller: 'images'`.

 Referring to extra member and collection actions, David has been quoted as saying, _“If you’re writing so many additional methods that the repetition is beginning to bug you, you should revisit your intentions.
 You’re probably not being as RESTful as you could be.”_